 Set the number of excitation energies to be calculated in each symmetry.
 Read one more line containing the number of excitations in each of the irreducible representations of the molecular point group.
-The default is not to calculate any excitation energies in any of the irreducible representations.
+The default is not to calculate one excitation energy in each of the irreducible representations.

-.OPTORB Use optimal orbital trial vectors in the iterative solution of the eigenvalue equations.
-These are generate by solving the orbital response equation exact, keeping the configuration part fixed as described in Ref.
-[46].
+.OPTORB Use optimal orbital trial vectors in the iterative solution of the eigenvalue equations in order to speed up the calculation.
+Only relevant for MCSCF.
+These are generated by solving the orbital response equation exact, keeping the configuration part fixed as described in Ref.
+[7].

-'''

 READ (LUCMD,) IPREXE

-'''